Web-Advanced-Spring-2017/assignment-02-mehtapaydin/README.md

 * Thing translator (Google AI Experiments) https://aiexperiments.withgoogle.com/thing-translator

 ## Submission Details
 By using Google Vision API I tried to create a simple web app which can be used to analyze ‘labels', 'text', 'faces’ on a given image and with the help of Google Translate API I translate the detected text on the image from English to Spanish.
+To be able to upload image I am using Multer and Morgan dependencies.
+Notes for myself:
+* Morgan is basically a logger, on any requests being made,it generates logs automatically.
+* Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.

 ## Screens
 ![Reference Screens](img/meme0.png)